rjrudin/ml-migration-starter/README.md

     14:33:44.985 [main] INFO  c.m.s.b.item.writer.BatchItemWriter - On stream close, finished waiting for BatchWriter to complete

 The default configuration is all in gradle.properties.
-You can modify those on the command line, e.g.
+You can modify those properties on the command line, e.g.

     ./gradlew migrate -Phosts=host1,host2,host3 -PthreadCount=32

+Or load the data via XCC instead of the REST API:

+    ./gradlew migrate -Pxcc=true

-Or just modify the file and start building your own migration.
+Or just modify the file and start building your own application.

 You can also see all the supported arguments: